 Y'know things that are all the rage?
 Blogs.
 Everyone has one; or at least had one before Facebook, Twitter et al diluted the realtime pool.

-Since I'm nu-old skool — and watching endless streams of people having a midlife crisis erodes my will to live — I figured why not make a blog?
+Since I'm nu-old skool — and watching endless streams of people waste their lives telling each other about their shockingly tedious days erodes my will to live — I figured why not make a blog?
 The main difference here compared with other people's blogs is that instead of being limited to one topic, you get a little slice of everything all mashed up.
-I'm too good to be tweeting.
+Who says I'm late to the social party?

 Are opinion polls an outdated tool for determining voter spread?
 Should they be abolished to allow greater political freedom?

 - · 881 words (laps up about 4 mins)

 Depending on your viewpoint, the title of this post could either be about Page 3 models in the Sun newspaper or a statement of fact about the quality of its content.
 Guess you’ll have to read on to find out.

 - [1 comment] · 277 words (laps up about 2 mins)

 When it comes to being artistic, I’m a rank amateur.
 But posting random poetry for no other reason than because I can is where I excel.